DiksySingh/Simon-Says-Game/README.md

 # Simon-Says-Game
-Created the Simon Says Game
+Created the Simon Says Game using HTML, CSS, JavaScript